-The members of the Discipline of Business Analytics (BA) have a range of research interests across the fields of Analytics: including Statistics, Econometrics, Financial Econometrics, Financial time series, Operations Research and Operations Management.
+The members of the Discipline of Business Analytics (BA) have a range of research interests across the fields of Analytics: including Statistics, Econometrics, Financial Econometrics, Financial time series, Operations Research, Operations Management and Machine Learning.
 Staff members in BA regularly publish in leading international journals in these fields.
 The quantitative skills of the group are applied to business problems in the Operations, Finance and Marketing areas, as well as issues arising in Economics.

 This research requires a rigorous approach to model formulation and estimation as well as the skills to analyse the outputs of these models.
 The BA group has the ability to carry out strategic and well-focused analyses of real-world problems across discipline boundaries.